Contributing Gear Writer

 When stacked against other inflatable kayak models, the Hornet-Lite can be a little underwhelming at first.
 But when you consider that the boat weighs a mind-bogglingly low 4.7 lbs (whereas others get into the 50-lb. range) and a total of 5.2 lbs with all its key accessories, you begin to understand the allure of this model.

-While other companies attempt to seduce you with a plethora of features and add-ons, Kokopelli takes a refreshing minimalist approach with this packraft aimed at long-distance hikers as well as the fast-and-light crowd.
+While other companies attempt to seduce you with a plethora of features and add-ons, Kokopelli takes a refreshingly minimalist approach with this packraft aimed at long-distance hikers as well as the fast-and-light crowd.
 The no-frills aesthetic (a simple, dark blue pontoon style body with black floor and seams) and easy assembly (5 minutes or less, easily inflated with hand or electric pump) make this an attractive option for those seeking a straightforward packraft to take with them on trips to calm-water destinations.

 Just don’t expect the Hornet-Lite to be the most high-performing watercraft on this list.
 The pontoon-style walls make it plenty buoyant, but the floor is simply material (no inflatable padding, like some other models) and there are no fins, so, coupled with its low weight, the ride is heavily influenced by the wind and current.
-You can easily maneuver it to turn your desired direction, but without fins and with such low rigidity, tracking is at a minimum.
+You can easily maneuver it to turn in your desired direction, but without fins and with such low rigidity, tracking is at a minimum.

 It comes with an inflation bag and tube, further minimizing the accessories necessary and making it an excellent packraft.
 The inflation-bag method is not the quickest, but once you get the hang of it, inflating the Hornet-Lite is actually quite quick.